Los Angeles FC: MLS Cup championship (2022)

-LAFC spent the majority of the 2022 MLS season pushing for the league's all-time points record (73, set the previous year), but major squad turnover brought about a string of losses (five in their final nine matches) which led to LAFC settling for 67 points as they won their second Supporters' Shield.
+LAFC spent the majority of the 2022 MLS season pushing for the league's all-time points record (73, set the previous year), but had five losses in their final nine matches.
+The team finished with 67 points and won their second Supporters' Shield, but fell short of the record.
 This total was equal with the Philadelphia Union, who lost the Shield on a wins tiebreaker.
-LAFC defeated their archrivals, the Galaxy, 3–2 in the conference semifinals before knocking out Austin FC 3–0 to advance to their first-ever MLS Cup.
+LAFC defeated the Galaxy 3–2 in the conference semifinals before knocking out Austin FC 3–0 to advance to their first MLS Cup.

 Los Angeles FC won the 2022 MLS Cup by defeating the Union in a penalty shootout following a 3–3 draw through extra time.
-The two latest goals in MLS Cup Playoffs history were scored in the match, with Gareth Bale scoring an equalizer in the 128th minute to take the match to penalties, which LAFC won 3-0.
+The two latest goals in MLS Cup Playoffs history were scored in the match, with Gareth Bale scoring an equalizer in the 128th minute to take the match to penalties, which LAFC won 3–0.
 LAFC substitute goalkeeper John McCarthy made two saves in the shootout and was named the most valuable player of the match.